Pre-op Patient Information: EVLA

 The EVLA Procedure

 Once you arrive for your appointment at the Vein Healthcare Center, you will change into exam shorts and photos of your leg will be taken.
 Photos are used only for your personal medical chart.
-Your leg will be rechecked using Ultrasound, and your doctor will write on your leg with a magic marker.
+Your leg will be rechecked using Ultrasound.
 Your vital signs will be checked, and you'll be asked to relax on the table.
 There are pillows and blankets available for your comfort, and if you brought a listening device, you can begin listening to music.

 Your leg will be cleansed with an iodine solution to the groin.
 Please make us aware of any iodine or seafood allergies.
 An IV will be placed in the problematic vein, usually at or around the level of your knee, or in the middle section of the back of your calf.
 You will feel a small pinch of local anesthetic during this part of the procedure.

 Under Ultrasound guidance, a laser fiber will be threaded up to the highest point of venous insufficiency.
 There should be little or no discomfort.
 The area to be treated will then be fully anesthetized.
 You will then be asked to wear special safety glasses to protect your eyes from the laser.
 The laser will then be turned on, and the ablation of the vein will begin.